PageLens-AI/pagelensai-mcp-server/README.md

 ## Available Resources

 ### `pagelensai://scan/{id}/markdown`
 Fetch the same agent-flavoured Markdown report available from the PageLens UI.
-Standard reports include launch-context front matter such as `ai_builder` and `launch_moment` when captured.
+Standard reports include launch-context front matter such as `ai_builder` and `launch_moment` when captured, followed by an AI-builder priority prompt pack your agent can act on before it reaches the detailed evidence.
 For QA Audit scans, this includes front matter such as `qa_journey_event_count`, `qa_confidence`, and `qa_needs_review_step_count`, followed by the application interpretation, journey replay, blocked/risky paths, safe actions, and next QA tests.

 Use this when an agent needs rich context to reason about a QA Audit: